Fidexy/AAE1001-Group-12/README.md

 ### Jetstream
+A jet stream is a narrow band of strong wind found in the atmosphere of some planets, including Earth.
+Jet streams are westerly winds that occur near the tropopause on Earth.
+Their pathways can be up to thoudsands of kilometres long, but only a few hundred kilometres wide and a few kilometres.
 ### Introduction
 Set up a minus-cost area which spans across the map laterally and 5 units vertically and determine the optimal placement of the minus-cost area
 ### Setting up the jetstream